thisKonrad/Eadweard_Muybridge_Horse/README.md

 scientific photography cinemathography and animation.

-In the original Sequqnce there is a rider on the horse.
+In the original Sequence there is a rider on the horse.
-I preffered the horse without a human being on his back.
+I prefered the horse without a human being on his back.

-its wild free,... its running... hi haa!
+its wild free ... its running ... hi haa!